krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 #### Managing File Size

 You can use the maxRecordsPerFile option and specify a number of your choosing.
 This allows you to better control file sizes by controlling the number of records that are written to each file.

-## Spark SQL
+## Spark SQL <a id="SparkSQL"></a>

 In a nutshell, with Spark SQL you can run SQL queries against views or tables organized into databases.
 You also can use system functions or define user functions and analyze query plans in order to optimize their workloads.

 Spark SQL has a great relationship with Hive because it can connect to Hive metastores.
 The Hive metastore is the way in which Hive maintains table information for use across sessions.
 With Spark SQL, you can connect to your Hive metastore (if you already have one) and access table metadata to reduce file listing when accessing information.

 To connect to the Hive metastore, there are several properties that you’ll need.